dlab-berkeley/Bash-Git/lessons/02_bash.md

 * `touch test.txt`: This will create a file named `test.txt`.
 * `cp`: Copy and paste.
 There are two arguments here: the source and the destination.
-  * Trying moving `test.txt` to the `solutions` folder.
+  * Trying copying `test.txt` to the `solutions` folder.
 * `cp -r`: Bash commands sometimes come with **flags**, which are additional specifications to how we run the command.
-Flags are always preceded by a dash, or two dashes.
-The `-r` flag for `cp` indicates we should do a recursive copy: this is specifically for folder.
+Flags are always preceded by one or two dashes.
+The `-r` flag for `cp` indicates we should do a recursive copy.
+  This is specifically for folders, which may have multiple copies to do.
   * Copy the `test` folder to the `solutions` folder.
 * `mv`: Moving a file is just like copying, but it does not leave a version in the source.